 Research on ancient and medieval Philosophy with a strong philological orientation has developed at the Department of Philosophy, Linguistics and Theory of Science in the course of the last decade.
 The research conducted within the area has so far focused on the reception of Aristotle’s logic and natural philosophy in the Medieval West.
-A more detailed description of the background of the research environment in the history of philosophy and philology at the University of Gothenburg can be found here.
+A more detailed description of the background of the research environment in the history of philosophy and philology at the University of Gothenburg can be found on the web page Research in Classical Philology and History of Philosophy.

 The present project took its start in 2018; Ana Maria Mora Marquez took the initiative to the project and did a preliminary draft in collaboration with Laurent Cesalli and Leone Gazziero.
 Further contributions were made by Sten Ebbesen and Christina Thomsen Thörnqvist.
 In accordance with the project group’s request, Thomsen Thörnqvist applied as project leader, and was granted 17,8 milion SEK to lead the project in accordance with the application 2019–2024.